bionic-gpt/bionic-gpt/website/content/blog/llm-hardware/index.md

 Even if the total time of generation is 20 seconds, the user can start reading straight away which gives the feeling the system is more responsive.

-* A speed of **5 t/s per user** in our opinion would give a sufficient user experience.
+* A speed of **5 t/s per user** in our experience would generate text or code as fast as someone can read.
-* The LLM will need to be able to support more than 1 user at a time.
+* The LLM will need to be able to support more than one user at a time.
 * So we have to bear in mind we want tokens per second to be really high to give a good experience under heavy load for every user.

 ## Tokens Per Second Per Dollar